Thomistic sacramental theology

 Thomistic sacramental theology is St. Thomas Aquinas's theology of the sacraments of the Catholic Church.
-It can be found through his writings in the Summa contra Gentiles and in the Summa Theologiæ.
+It can be found through his writings in the 13th-century works Summa contra Gentiles and in the Summa Theologiæ.

 General view of the sacraments

-In the Catholic Church, there are seven sacraments: Baptism, Confirmation, Holy Eucharist, Penance, Extreme unction (Anointing of the Sick), Holy Orders, Matrimony.
+In the Catholic Church, there are seven sacraments: Baptism, Confirmation, Holy Eucharist, Penance, Extreme unction (also called "Anointing of the Sick"), Holy Orders, and Matrimony.

 From Summa Contra Gentiles, Book 4:

-Aquina also states, in the Summa Theologica: "a sacrament is nothing else than a sanctification conferred on man with some outward sign.
+Aquinas also states, in the Summa Theologica: "a sacrament is nothing else than a sanctification conferred on man with some outward sign.
 Wherefore, since by receiving orders a consecration is conferred on man by visible signs, it is clear that Order is a sacrament."